 Field name Definition SamplingFrequency REQUIRED.
 Sampling frequency (in Hz) of all the data in the recording, regardless of their type (e.g., 2400) PowerLineFrequency REQUIRED.
 Frequency (in Hz) of the power grid at the geographical location of the MEG instrument (i.e. 50 or 60) DewarPosition REQUIRED.
 Position of the dewar during the MEG scan: upright, supine or degrees of angle from vertical: for example on CTF systems, upright=15°, supine = 90°.
 SoftwareFilters REQUIRED.
-List of temporal and/or spatial software filters applied, or ideally key:value pairs of pre-applied software filters and their parameter values: e.g., {"SSS": {"frame": "head", "badlimit": 7}}, {"SpatialCompensation": {"GradientOrder": Order of the gradient compensation}}.
-Write n/a if no software filters applied.
-DigitizedLandmarks REQUIRED.
+A JSON object of temporal software filters applied, or "n/a" if the data is not available.
+Each key:value pair in the JSON object is a name of the filter and an object in which its parameters are defined as key:value pairs.
+E.g., {"SSS": {"frame": "head", "badlimit": 7}, "SpatialCompensation": D {"GradientOrder": "Order of the gradient compensation"}} DigitizedLandmarks REQUIRED.
 Boolean ("true" or "false") value indicating whether anatomical landmark points (i.e. fiducials) are contained within this recording.
 DigitizedHeadPoints REQUIRED.
 Boolean (true or false) value indicating whether head points outlining the scalp/face surface are contained within this recording.